reritom/Trinity/README.md

 -   Or check whether a packet has reached the desired destination
 -   Or check whether a sensor in the network has been detected
 ```

+## Things to do

+- The cortex needs to be able to handle different channels with different rules, for example, to simulate a network which uses both RF and Bluetooth to connect relays.
+- Relative distances between relays should be added, so that the order that packets are received can be simulated.
+- Django GUI needs finishing
+- Basic routing protocols should be applied and documented.
+- Sensors should be added, to simulate devices interacting with the network
+- Add a spark (Pilgrim) which is destined for all relays, to searching for relays in the network which have connected devices.
+Similar behaviour to an Explorer
+- Create an example function which propagates the local mappings of relays so that routing can be tested more easily.

 ## Authors